YagoSanabria/ZaleosBootcamp1/README.md

 Repository with Bootcamp1 demo by Yago &amp; Sebastián

-Client-server communication for html, json, xml or yaml file petitions
+Client-server communication for html file petitions.
+Client can ask for plain html URL or with web arguments